indocomsoft/fluminus_cli/README.md

 - Syncing of webcasts
 - Syncing of files in weekly lesson plans
   - This includes downloading of multimedia files using ffmpeg
+- Syncing of unanchored multimedia files (under the multimedia tab)
+- Syncing of external multimedia files (stored on panopto)

 ## Installation